Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 06 Informal Report.md

 $$ O = (A+C+D)(A+\overline{C}+\overline{D})(\overline{A}+C+\overline{D})(\overline{A}+B+\overline{D})(\overline{A}+\overline{B}+\overline{C}+D) $$

 #### Reflection from handout
-By playing these 5 k-map games we have a better understanding of how to group the 1's and 0's and how to explain those groupings using the least amount of transistors.
+- By playing these 5 K-map games we have a better understanding of how to group the 1's and 0's and how to explain those groupings using the least amount of transistors.